Vintaragroup/bail-bonds-UI-app/README.md

 - DB errors / timeouts: ensure `MONGO_URI` is set and Atlas network access allows your host.
 - Swagger not loading routes: ensure the server is running and browse to http://localhost:8080/api/docs.

+### Optional: Minimal error overlay (debug only)
+To surface top-of-page errors quickly on mobile, you can enable a minimal overlay banner.
+It’s off by default.

+- Runtime env: set `DEV_ERROR_OVERLAY='true'` in `public/env.js` (or `env.example.js` -> copy to `env.js`).
+- Or append `?dev_error_overlay=1` to the URL.

+Note: Avoid enabling this permanently in production; it’s intended for short-term troubleshooting and does not display stack traces or PII.

 ---

 ## Mobile dev over LAN (iOS/Android)